+The District has no operating leases requiring disclosure as right of use assets as defined by FASB Accounting Standards Codification® Topic 842, Leases.
 The District leases maintenance equipment when needed and office copiers on an annual basis under operating leases.
-For the year ended June 30, 2021, aggregate cost for equipment and copier rentals was approximately \$27,048.
+For the year ended June 30, 2022, aggregate cost for equipment and copier rentals was approximately \$27,048.